 - You can think differently about how you & your company do time off.

-Maybe it’s time to book some downtime.
-Have we convinced you yet?
+Maybe now’s the time to book some vacation time.
+Have we convinced you to take a break yet?